-- 6. Alternative Validation Procedure.
-If validation based on performance as described above is not satisfactory, then any one of the following alternatives shall be used for validation purposes as determined by the teacher and parent: - a.
-Portfolio evaluation by the Executive Director or designee; - b.
-Written recommendation by a Florida certified teacher selected by the parent and approved by the Executive Director; - c.
-Demonstrated mastery in courses taken through dual enrollment or at other public or private accredited schools; - d.
-Demonstrated mastery on nationally-normed standardized subject area assessments; - e.
-Demonstrated mastery on the FSA ELA and/or EOCs for the courses; - f.
+Alternative Validation Procedure.
+If validation based on performance as described above is not satisfactory, then any one of the following alternatives shall be used for validation purposes as determined by the teacher and parent:

+- 1. Portfolio evaluation by the Executive Director or designee. - 2.
+Written recommendation by a Florida certified teacher selected by the parent and approved by the Executive Director. - 3.
+Demonstrated proficiency in courses taken through dual enrollment or at other public or private accredited schools.

+- 4. Demonstrated proficiency on nationally normed standardized subject area assessments. - 5.
+Demonstrated proficiency on the FSA ELA and/or EOCs for the courses; - 6.
 Written review of the criteria utilized for a given subject provided by the former school.